The Washing of the Feet

-The Washing of the Feet or El Lavatorio is a work by the Venetian artist Tintoretto which he produced between 1548 and 1549 and is considered one of his finest works.
+The Washing of the Feet or El Lavatorio is a work by the Venetian artist Tintoretto which he produced between 1548 and 1549.
+It is considered one of his finest works.
 It is currently on display in the Museo del Prado.

 History

-The work was commissioned in 1547 from Tintoretto for the Scuola del Santísimo Sacramento in the church of San Marcuola in Venice, together with a Last Supper which is still in the church and which he painted between 1548 and 1549.
+The work was commissioned in 1547 from Tintoretto for the Scuola del Santísimo Sacramento in the church of San Marcuola in Venice, together with a Last Supper, which is still in the church, painted between 1548 and 1549.

-After remaining there for 70 years, it was acquired by Ferdinando Gonzaga,VI Duke of Mantua, at the end of the first decade or at the beginning of the second decade of the 17th century, where the Corridoio del Bertani of the Ducal Palace of Mantua was placed..
+After remaining there for 70 years, The Washing of the Feet was acquired by Ferdinando Gonzaga, VI Duke of Mantua, at the end of the first decade or at the beginning of the second decade of the 17th century, where the Corridoio del Bertani of the Ducal Palace of Mantua was placed.

 In 1627 it was bought by Charles I of England, a great collector of art.
 After the English Revolution and the execution of the monarch, the parliamentarians sold his works to pay off the monarch's debts.
 Many of the best works were left in the hands of the Spanish ambassador Don Alonso de Cardenas, who gave them to the Prime Minister Don Luis Méndez de Haro, who presented them to Philip IV among them: The Washing of the Feet.